Ibrahim Ahmed - Laura El-Tantawy

 Moderated by Julie Bonzon, 10 August 2020

-JB: I wanted to address similarities between your work, despite the fact that they look very different.
-Thinking about Ibrahim's ‘quickly but carefully cross to the other side’, which is a series of collages borrowing elements form family archives, and Laura's series ‘In the Shadow of the Pyramids’, I would be interested in hearing more about the relationship between your photographic practice and family members, such as the father figure and the grandmother.
+JB: I wanted to address the similarities between your work, despite the fact that they look very different.
+Thinking about Ibrahim's 'quickly but carefully cross to the other side', which is a series of collages borrowing elements from family archives, and Laura's series 'In the Shadow of the Pyramids', I would be interested in hearing more about the relationship between your photographic practice and family members, such as the father figure and the grandmother.
 Ibrahim, why did you choose to work with this family archive and your father in particular?

 Ibrahim Ahmed, Untitled 7, from the series quickly but carefully cross to the other side, 2020. © Ibrahim Ahmed / Courtesy of Tintera Gallery